FrankTianTT/laikago_robot/README.md

 Calculating torque by position is one of the tasks of transfer.

 The robot provides two observations, namely:
-- get_true_observation: real observation, used to calculate reward
+- `get_true_observation`: real observation, used to calculate reward
-- get_observation: Observations with random noise added, used as input to the neural network
+- `get_observation`: Observations with random noise added, used as input to the neural network

 ### transfer